Friday, May 22, 2026

 The latest monthly edition of our “FYI” Newsletter is available in the Gathering Place or as you enter into the Sanctuary.
 The FYI contains information about upcoming events, care group opportunities, giving and attendance information, and more.

-If you have information you would like to communicate, communication request forms are available from the church office, in the Gathering Place, or online.
+If you have events or information you would like to communicate, communication request forms are available from the church office, in the Gathering Place, or online.

-I am looking forward to worshipping with you in the Sanctuary or Online this Sunday!
+Let us continue to celebrate our Risen Savior together in the Sanctuary or Online this Sunday!

 Pastor Rodney Bistline